LZY00513/exoquest/README.md

 **ExoQuest Platform** is an end-to-end AI system for **exoplanet detection and research**, developed for **NASA Space Apps Challenge 2025**.
 It combines **machine learning**, **interactive visualization**, and **research-ready tools** — making exoplanet discovery more **accessible, interpretable, and inspiring** for both researchers and students.

-✨ *Built with FastAPI + React + LightGBM, powered by data from NASA’s Kepler and TESS missions.*
+✨ *Built with FastAPI + React + Catboost, powered by data from NASA’s Kepler and TESS missions.*

 ---